SEO for Artists

 seo for artists

-Is SEO worth it for artists in 2022
+Is SEO worth it for artists in 2024

-Yes totally, and for 3 main reasons
+Yes, totally, and for three main reasons

-The easiness of Social Media
+The Easiness of Social Media

 But in reality, not really: